 Tom Brady is the greatest quarterback of all time.
 He’s a seven-time Super Bowl champion.
-At 44 years old, Brady has nothing left to prove.
+And at 45 years old, he has nothing left to prove.
 Still, he’s playing at an elite level and has shown no apparent signs of slowing down.
 Pro Football Hall of Famer Joe Montana chimed in on Brady’s dominance over Father Time.

 Montana joked that the Tampa Bay Buccaneers signal-caller could play as long as he wants.